GlacierProtocol/glacierprotocol.github.io/_docs/deposit/store-data.md

         message".
 If they are distant, using a courier service is probably fine, as long as you get tracking and send
         <span class="danger">packets</span> on different days and/or from
-        different locations prevents an opportunistic thief from happening across two of your private keys.
-Also avoids a case where you send all your keys out in the same batch, and that entire batch is lost -- along with your access to your money.
+        different locations.
+(Prevents an opportunistic thief from happening across two of your private keys.
+Also avoids a case where you send all your keys out in the same batch, and that entire batch is lost -- along with your access to your money.)
         2. Tell them verbally who the other signatories are, to facilitate access to funds if you are dead or incapacitated.
-        3. Instruct them not to keep any related notes on or with the
+        3. Instruct them not to keep any related notes *on* or *with* the
         <span class="danger">packets</span>.
         In the event the key is seen by someone untrustworthy or stolen by a random thief, such clues help them understand the significance of the